 Local Third Party Advertising Sponsors

-- Not sponsor advertising by, or on behalf of, a candidate or elector organization.
+- be independent and not sponsor advertising on behalf of, or together with, a candidate or elector organization,

-- Not spend more than the expense limits.
+- not spend more than the expense limits, and